j-berg-au/BOUNDLESS/content/Character Creation/Vanguards/Classes/Monk.md

 ##### Serenity
 At the start of each of your turns, if you don't have any [[Keywords#Aegis|Aegis]], you gain 1 [[Keywords#Aegis|Aegis]].
 ##### Counterattack
-Any time your [[Keywords#Aegis|Aegis]] protects you from damage, you may make a *Basic Attack* against the foe who had targeted you as a Reaction.
+Any time your [[Keywords#Aegis|Aegis]] protects you from damage against an attack, you may make a *Basic Attack* against the foe who had targeted you as a Reaction.